INEXS helps clients understand and quantify oil and gas assets.

 What differentiates INEXS from traditional reservoir engineering firms is the practical, operationally focused and risk-adjusted assessment of the true economic and realizable value of a company’s reserves.
 The INEXS team members are very professional, technically adept and are also commercial and can serve as an interface with the business community.”

-- Traditional third party reserve reports are often assembled quickly, with little due diligence, and may be influenced by the client company.
+- Traditional third party reserve reports are often assembled quickly, sometimes with little due diligence, and may be influenced by the client company.

 - Conflict of interest makes it impossible to evaluate drilling prospects and portfolios dispassionately and objectively.

-- Some companies and management teams have difficulties communicating technical information in a manner that can be translated easily into financial terms and may overlook key risks or costs associated with finding and developing new opportunities.
+- Certain companies and management teams have difficulties communicating technical information in a manner that can be translated easily into financial terms and may overlook key risks or costs associated with finding and developing new opportunities.

 INEXS independently evaluates the realizable economic value of a portfolio of assets and analyzed the current production performance and recommends enhancements to improve results.